wcm-io-caravan/caravan-rhyme/README.md

 ### Using a custom HTTP client implementation

 By default the HTTP requests will be executed using the JDK's `HttpURLConnection` class with default configuration.
-In many cases you will need to have more control over how exactly execute the HTTP request, and use a more sophisticated HTTP client library that is already used in your project or framework.
+In many cases you will need to have more control over how exactly execute the HTTP request (e.g. add authentication), and use a more sophisticated HTTP client library that is already used in your project or framework.

 To be able to retrieve HAL+JSON resources with any other HTTP client library you must create an implementation of the [HalResourceLoader](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HalResourceLoader.java) SPI interface.